 The person who does the assessment is called the assessor.
 The assessor could be the immediate supervisor or manager in day-to-day contact with the people being assessed.
-He/she could be the owner of the business, or a specialist trainer.
-He/she could also be an external assessor carrying out workplace assessment for a group of firms in an industry or region on behalf of an industry training organisation (ITO) or national standards body (the bodies that set the standards).
-Whoever the assessor is, she/she must be competent to do the job - competent in the functions being assessed and/or be able to recognise the competencies of others and to judge them against unit standards.
-The assessor who is assessing someone with a view to crediting their competence towards a national qualification must be linked into the quality assurance system required by the relevant standards setting body.
+They could be the owner of the business or a specialist trainer.
+They could also be an external assessor carrying out workplace assessments for a group of firms in an industry or region on behalf of an industry training organisation (ITO) or national standards body (the bodies that set the standards).
+Whoever the assessor is, they must be competent to do the job - competent in the functions being assessed and/or be able to recognise the competencies of others and to judge them against unit standards.
+The assessor who is assessing someone with a view to crediting their competence towards a national qualification must be linked to the quality assurance system required by the relevant standards-setting body.